Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Acknowledgements

 We thank Dusán Tubín for assistance using the eROSITA upper limit service; Ryan Chornock for providing a AT2024qfm LRIS spectrum; and Raffaella Margutti and Joe Bright for useful discussions.

-C.S. and A.Y.Q.H. acknowledge support in part from National Aeronautics and Space Administration (NASA) grant 80NSSC24K0377, an LSST Scialog Early Science grant from the Research Corporation for Science Advancement, and {\it Hubble Space Telescope} ({\it HST}) grant HST-GO-17477.006-A. M.W.C. acknowledges support from the U.S. National Science Foundation (NSF) with grant numbers PHY-2409481, PHY-2308862, and PHY-2117997.
+A.Y.Q.H., C.S., M.C., and G.S. acknowledge support from a Sloan Research Fellowship (Award Number FG-2024-21320) from the Alfred P. Sloan Foundation, a Packard Fellowship from the David and Lucile Packard Foundation, National Aeronautics and Space Administration (NASA) grant 80NSSC24K0377, an LSST Scialog Early Science grant from the Research Corporation for Science Advancement, {\it Hubble Space Telescope} ({\it HST}) grant HST-GO-17477.006-A.

+M.W.C. acknowledges support from the U.S. National Science Foundation (NSF) with grant numbers PHY-2409481, PHY-2308862, and PHY-2117997.
 A.V.F.'s group at UC Berkeley received financial assistance from the Christopher R. Redlich Fund, as well as donations from Gary and Cynthia Bengier, Clark and Sharon Winslow, Alan Eustace and Kathy Kwan, William Draper, Timothy and Melissa Draper, Briggs and Kathleen Wood, Sanford Robertson (W.Z. is a Bengier-Winslow-Eustace Specialist in Astronomy, T.G.B. is a Draper-Wood-Robertson Specialist in Astronomy, Y.Y. was a Bengier-Winslow-Robertson Fellow in Astronomy), and numerous other donors.
 A.G.Y.'s research is supported by ISF, IMOS and BSF grants, as well as the André Deloro Institute for Space and Optics Research, the Center for Experimental Physics, a WIS-MIT Sagol grant, the Norman E Alexander Family M Foundation ULTRASAT Data Center Fund, and Yeda-Sela; A.G.Y. is the incumbent of the The Arlyn Imberman Professorial Chair.
 C.L. is supported by DoE award \#\,DE-SC0025599.
 B.M. is supported in part by the National Science Foundation under grant number AST-2508620.
 N.R. is supported by a Northwestern University Presidential Fellowship Award.
 Zwicky Transient Facility and MMT Observatory access for N.R. was supported by Northwestern University and the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA).
 This work is supported by the U.S. NSF under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions; http://iaifi.org/).

 We thank the staff of the various observatories at which data were obtained.

 Based in part on observations obtained with the Samuel Oschin Telescope 48-inch and the 60-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grants No. AST-1440341, AST-2034437, and currently Award \#2407588.
 ZTF receives additional funding from the ZTF partnership.
 Current members include Caltech, USA; Caltech/IPAC, USA; University of Maryland, USA; University of California, Berkeley, USA; University of Wisconsin at Milwaukee, USA; Cornell University, USA; Drexel University, USA; University of North Carolina at Chapel Hill, USA; Institute of Science and Technology, Austria; National Central University, Taiwan, and OKC, University of Stockholm, Sweden.
 Operations are conducted by Caltech's Optical Observatory (COO), Caltech/IPAC, and the University of Washington at Seattle, USA.